-

 Some hoists are specially designed to increase lifting height.
 Options are available for both wire rope and chain hoists.
 To make the right choice between a wire rope hoist and a chain hoist, see our article : Are wire rope hoists preferable to chain hoists?
 What are the differences?

 Chain hoists : Some models, especially those with remote motors, allow the hook to be lifted higher.
-Standard, low-height or ultra-low-height versions are available.
+Standard, low headroom or ultra-low headroom versions are available.

 Wire rope hoists : For wire rope hoists, the lifting height varies according to the chosen model.
 The sturdier the hoist, the heavier it lifts, but this also affects its cost and clearance.